Mount Rushmore coloring pages

 “I want you to be able to answer why.
 Washington represents our independence, Jefferson personifies government by the people, Lincoln preserved the union, Theodore Roosevelt saw in the building of the Panama Canal the completion of the dream of Columbus of a water route to India — and he knew the value of the development of the west of our nation.”

 How big is Mt Rushmore?
 The distance from the top of Washington’s head to his chin is 60 feet.
-That means that if the presidents carved there were able to stand up, they would end up being 465 feet tall.
+That means that if the presidents carved on this monument there were able to stand up, they would end up being 465 feet tall.

 Find out more about Mount Rushmore National Memorial here.